-June is "strawberry month" and most farms are open for picking by mid-month; some are ready even sooner.
-Read on for farms where you can pick your own strawberries, followed by tips for getting the most out of the experience.
+June is "strawberry month" and most farms are open for picking by mid-month, but some are ready even sooner.
+Read on for farms where you can plan a trip to pick your own strawberries, followed by tips for getting the most out of the experience.

-Strawberry picking begins mid-June, and you can also pick cherries at the end of the month.
+Strawberry picking begins at this farm mid-June, and if you visit towards the end of the month you may get to pick cherries too.
 In addition to fields for picking, Tougas Family Farm has a barnyard, playground, and farm kitchen with family-friendly activities that kids can enjoy.
 After picking fruits, visit the barnyard to see the goats climb their mountain of stone and then enjoy farm fresh homemade baked goods, ice cream, and strawberry donuts at the Tougas Farm Kitchen.
 Check the website or call for current conditions and hours.
 508-393-6406

-Marini Farm offers pick-your-own strawberries and usually opens its fields for picking by mid June; check the website for the picking schedule.
+Marini Farm offers pick-your-own strawberries and usually opens its fields for picking by mid-June; check the website for the picking schedule.
 While you’re there, visit the farm stand, where you can find Marini farm-grown produce, additional fruit and vegetable selections, and fresh local bakery items, Richardson's Dairy products, Danvers Butchery meats and a variety of specialty food items.
-Farm stand opens in June, daily from 8:30 am to 6 pm.
+The farm stand opens in April and the Bakery opens up June 1st.
+Visit for their annual Strawberry Festival to enjoy pony rides, bouncy houses, hayrides, and more!
+The farm stand is open daily from 9 am to 5 pm.
 Check the Marini Farm website or call for current picking hours and conditions.
 978-356-0430

 Photo courtesy of Parlee Farms